MultiVox: A Benchmark for Evaluating Voice Assistants for Multimodal Interactions: Main Results

 \subsubsection{Visual Grounding: A Strength}

-Table~\ref{tab:main_result} shows the vision grounding scores for Gemini.
-We find that the model demonstrates consistently strong visual grounding capabilities.
-Across object detection, scene understanding, and scene text recognition, it achieves high grounding scores of 85.84, 83.92, and 87.45, respectively.
+Table~\ref{tab:main_result} shows the vision grounding scores for Gemini and Qwen 2.5 Omni.
+We find that these models demonstrate consistently strong visual grounding capabilities across tasks like object detection, scene understanding, and scene text recognition.
 These results indicate robust understanding of both fine-grained visual elements and broader scene context.
-Most errors arise from under-specificity in open-ended scenarios - for instance, recognizing a “person holding game controllers” without identifying attributes like “retro game controllers”.
+While Qwen performs competitively with Gemini, Gemini performs better in acoustic scene category, where there are several tasks that require scene text understanding.
+Apart from this, most errors arise from under-specificity in open-ended scenarios - for instance, recognizing a “person holding game controllers” without identifying attributes like “retro game controllers”.
 This level of ambiguity is expected in real-world scenes and the high performance even in such conditions represents strong visual grounding capabilties.